"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 Electronic equipment and technologies are continuously advancing and growing in number.
 These technologies have become a critical part of our lifestyle and our emerging economy.
 However, with technological advancement comes the growing challenge of guarding human health and the environment from the potentially damaging effects connected with improper handling and disposal of waste.

-The government and various government-affiliated organizations have issued certain stringent rules and guidelines for properly collecting and disposing of e-waste.
+Government and various government-affiliated organizations have issued certain stringent rules and guidelines for properly collecting and disposing of e-waste.
 For instance, the Indian government drafted e-waste management rules in 2016, which are applicable to every manufacturer, producer, bulk consumer, consumer, collection center, e-retailer, dealer, refurbisher, dismantler, and recycler involved in the manufacture, sale, purchase, transfer, storage, collection, and processing of e-waste or electrical and electronic equipment.
 The rule specifies the responsibility of each component of the product's lifecycle, including manufacturer, producer, collection center, dealers, consumer, dismantler, and recycler.

-Additionally, according to the Environmental protection Agency (EPA), a long-term ecological method for electronics stewardship is essential at work and at home.
-Considering the prevalence of electronics, the federal government is dedicated to being an accountable consumer of electronics and a front-runner in electronics stewardship in the U.S. The EPA participated in the presentation of the UNIDO-GEF venture for “Strengthening of National Initiatives and Enhancement of Regional Cooperation or the Environmentally Sound Management of POPs in Waste of Electronic of Electrical Equipment (WEEE)”.
+Additionally, according to the Environmental Protection Agency (EPA), a long-term ecological method for electronics stewardship is essential at work and at home.
+Considering the prevalence of electronics, the federal government is dedicated to being an accountable consumer of electronics and a front-runner in electronics stewardship in the U.S. The EPA participated in the presentation of the UNIDO-GEF venture for “Strengthening of National Initiatives and Enhancement of Regional Cooperation or the Environmentally Sound Management of POPs in Waste of Electronic of Electrical Equipment (WEEE).”
 With support from the EPA, Step developed a tool that will enhance the capability of participating countries to evaluate the quantity of e-waste generated, imported, and exported.

 Lack of Awareness Regarding Proper Disposal of E-waste to Limit Market Growth